microsoft/vscode-docs/docs/java/java-debugging.md

 ### User Settings

-- `java.debug.logLevel`: minimum level of debugger logs that are sent to VS Code, defaults to `warn`.
+- `java.debug.logLevel`: Minimum level of debugger logs that are sent to VS Code, defaults to `warn`.
-- `java.debug.settings.showHex`: show numbers in hex format in "Variables" viewlet, defaults to `false`.
+- `java.debug.settings.showHex`: Show numbers in hex format in **Variables**, defaults to `false`.
-- `java.debug.settings.showStaticVariables`: show static variables in "Variables" viewlet, defaults to `false`.
+- `java.debug.settings.showStaticVariables`: Show static variables in **Variables**, defaults to `false`.
-- `java.debug.settings.showQualifiedNames`: show fully qualified class names in "Variables" viewlet, defaults to `false`.
+- `java.debug.settings.showQualifiedNames`: Show fully qualified class names in **Variables**, defaults to `false`.
-- `java.debug.settings.showLogicalStructure`: show the logical structure for the Collection and Map classes in "Variables" viewlet, defaults to `true`.
+- `java.debug.settings.showLogicalStructure`: Show the logical structure for the Collection and Map classes in **Variables**, defaults to `true`.
-- `java.debug.settings.showToString`: show 'toString()' value for all classes that override 'toString' method in "Variables" viewlet, defaults to `true`.
+- `java.debug.settings.showToString`: Show 'toString()' value for all classes that override 'toString' method in **Variables**, defaults to `true`.
-- `java.debug.settings.maxStringLength`: the maximum length of string displayed in "Variables" or "Debug Console" viewlet, the string longer than this length will be trimmed, defaults to `0` which means no trim is performed.
+- `java.debug.settings.maxStringLength`: The maximum length of strings displayed in **Variables** or **Debug Console**, strings longer than this limit will be trimmed, defaults to `0` which means no trim is performed.
 - `java.debug.settings.hotCodeReplace`: Reload the changed Java classes during debugging, defaults to `manual`.
 Make sure `java.autobuild.enabled` is not disabled for [VSCode Java](https://github.com/redhat-developer/vscode-java).
-See the [wiki page](https://github.com/Microsoft/vscode-java-debug/wiki/Hot-Code-Replace) for more information about usages and limitations.
+See the [Hot Code Replace wiki page](https://github.com/Microsoft/vscode-java-debug/wiki/Hot-Code-Replace) for more information about usages and limitations.
   - manual - Click the toolbar to apply the changes.
   - auto - Automatically apply the changes after compilation.
   - never - Never apply the changes.
-- `java.debug.settings.enableHotCodeReplace`: enable hot code replace for Java code.
-Make sure the auto build is not disabled for [VSCode Java](https://github.com/redhat-developer/vscode-java).
-See the [wiki page](https://github.com/Microsoft/vscode-java-debug/wiki/Hot-Code-Replace) for more information about usages and limitations.
+- `java.debug.settings.enableHotCodeReplace`: Enable hot code replace for Java code.
+Make sure the auto build is not disabled for [VS Code Java](https://github.com/redhat-developer/vscode-java).
+See the [Hot Code Replace wiki page](https://github.com/Microsoft/vscode-java-debug/wiki/Hot-Code-Replace) for more information about usages and limitations.
-- `java.debug.settings.enableRunDebugCodeLens`: enable the CodeLens provider for the run and debug buttons over main entry points, defaults to `true`.
+- `java.debug.settings.enableRunDebugCodeLens`: Enable the CodeLens provider for the run and debug buttons over main entry points, defaults to `true`.
-- `java.debug.settings.forceBuildBeforeLaunch`: force building the workspace before launching java program, defaults to `true`.
+- `java.debug.settings.forceBuildBeforeLaunch`: Force building the workspace before launching java program, defaults to `true`.
-- `java.debug.settings.console`: The specified console to launch Java program, defaults to `internalConsole`.
-If you want to customize the console for a specific debug session, please modify the 'console' config in launch.json.
+- `java.debug.settings.console`: The specified console to launch a Java program, defaults to `internalConsole`.
+If you want to customize the console for a specific debug session, please modify the `console` configuration in `launch.json`.
   - `internalConsole` - VS Code debug console (input stream not supported).
   - `integratedTerminal` - VS Code integrated terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.

 ## Troubleshooting

-Detailed troubleshooting guide could be found in our [GitHub Repository](https://github.com/Microsoft/vscode-java-debug/blob/master/Troubleshooting.md).
+Detailed troubleshooting guide could be found in the [vscode-java-debug GitHub repository](https://github.com/Microsoft/vscode-java-debug/blob/master/Troubleshooting.md).

 ## Feedback and questions

 You can find the full list of issues at [Issue Tracker](https://github.com/Microsoft/vscode-java-debug/issues).
-You can submit a [bug or feature suggestion](https://github.com/Microsoft/vscode-java-debug/issues/new) and participate in the community driven [Gitter](https://gitter.im/Microsoft/vscode-java-debug) channel.
+You can submit a [bug or feature suggestion](https://github.com/Microsoft/vscode-java-debug/issues/new) and participate in the community driven [vscode-java-debug Gitter channel](https://gitter.im/Microsoft/vscode-java-debug).

 ## Next steps